anupcowkur/Reservoir/README.md

 Reservoir
 =========

-Reservoir is a simple library for Android that allows you to easily serialize and persist your objects on disk using key/value pairs.
+Reservoir is a simple library for Android that allows you to easily serialize and cache your objects to disk using key/value pairs.

 # Usage